Stix, offering D2C pregnancy and ovulation tests, raises $1.3 million in seed funding – TechCrunch

 Until Stix.

 Stix offers competitively priced pregnancy tests and ovulation tests that customers can purchase online.
-As a diagnostics product, Stix is FDA-approved and everything from the instructions to the promotional language has to go through the approval process, according to Plotch.
+As a diagnostics product, Stix is FDA-cleared and everything from the instructions to the promotional language has to go through the FDA, according to Plotch.
 The cofounder and CEO says that both the pregnancy tests and ovulation tests are more than 99 percent accurate.

 The Stix pregnancy test costs $13, and includes two tests, free shipping and instructional materials.
 The ovulation test, which includes seven tests, costs $17.

-Note: Editor’s Note: An earlier version of this post said that Stix was FDA-approved.
-It has been updated to reflect that Stix is FDA-cleared.